isomerpages/gb-assist/pages/solutionrepo/solution2038.md

 ---
-title: Sophos Endpoint - Sophos Central Intercept X Advanced with EDR - 200 Licences (1 Year)
+title: WarelyPOS Version 1.1 - WarelyPOS Express
-permalink: /productivity-solutions-grant/solutionrepo/solution1971
+permalink: /productivity-solutions-grant/solutionrepo/solution2038
 ---

 #### Description

-Sophos safeguards all users' devices under one management, either on premise or in the cloud with a single simplified management console, allowing users to easily control the overall network.
-By preventing further damage to business, it automatically removes detected malware or isolate compromised devices.
-Next gen protection, by identifying, preventing techniques, behaviors used in every exploit, it blocks malware and infections.
+WarelyPOS is a home-grown brand that aims to help F&B vendors go digital.
+We believe that all F&B vendors should have an alternate solution that could aid them to boost productivity for their business.
+Customized E-commerce websites would also be developed for our vendors.
+Deliveries are also made possible when using our software which help vendors to be less reliant on commission-based platforms and gain control over their costings.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/20200687_Desensitised_Annex_3_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Plus65Marketing20200771_Desensitised_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria